benni1209/Thesis_Project/README.md

 #### MAR (Missing At Random)
 Selection into Sample C depends on the background variable X:
 - Linear decreasing patterns (moderate, baseline & extreme)
-- U-shaped selection patterns
+- U-shaped selection pattern
-- Step function patterns
+- Step function pattern
-- Extreme bias scenarios
+- Extreme increase scenario

 #### MNAR (Missing Not At Random)
 Selection into Sample C depends on the target variables Y and Z: